begmaroman/towns-chat-history-bot/README.md

 - Monitor OpenAI usage to stay within rate limits and quotas.

 ## TODO:
-- Efficient memory usage; introduce persistent storage like SQLite or Redis
+- Improve prompt; it gets too long if there are too many messages - make it more concise
 - Update timeframe if there are too many messages and inform user about it
 - Improve session management
 - Improve hard messages limits
 - Work on AI max character limits
-- Improve prompt; it gets too long if there are too many messages - make it more concise
 - Send key solicitation request if there is no active session for a specific stream
 - Monetize the bot - tip the bot to get a summary